Skip to content

 No specific formatting is available for custom objects and strings, however you can make use of Value Formatters to format displayed strings automatically.

-Styling and modifying the AG Grid
+Styling and changing the AG Grid

 Styled and modified Dash AG Grid